Eternal Terra Ear International

 Core Team Contributors

-Yidi Lola Wang
+Yidi Lola Wang 汪一笛

-Mónica Andrea Avella Herrera
+Mónica Avella

 International lawyer, policy advisor, and strategist access to justice, women’s empowerment, and humanitarian action across Latin America, Europe, and globally.
 She holds a MPP from the London School of Economics (LSE), where she founded the Women & Well-Being Forum 2025 with the Colombian Society.
 Mónica has collaborated with leading international organizations, including UN Women, OHCHR, USAID, Chemonics International, and Sorbonne ONU.
+Currently, Mónica is developing her involvement with ETENS’ Women’s Entrepreneurship Accelerator.

 Fatemeh Kazemi فاطمه کاظمی